Charity

 Pages 8-9 of “Charity”

 Charity (1911) is one of many pamphlets of inspirational quotes published by Paul Elder & Co.
 The verses were chosen by Beulah Warner, of whom nothing else is known.
-The distinctive typeface is called Washington Text, and the green decorations are by Charles Frank Ingerson (re-used from A Book of Hospitalities in 1910).
+The distinctive typeface is, rather ironically, called Washington Text, which your editor thinks is best used is as a display type, and wishes Elder had never used as a text type.
+The green decorations are by Charles Frank Ingerson (also used in A Book of Hospitalities in 1910).

 I wish you a warm, happy and healthy Thanksgiving.